xiaoyang-sde/knowledge-base/docs/computer-science/algorithm-design/03-graphs.md

 ## Testing Bipartiteness

-The bipartite graph is where the node set V can be partitioned into sets X and Y in such a way that every edge has one end in X and the other end in Y. If a graph is bipartite, then it can't contain an odd cycle.
+The bipartite graph is where the node set $V$ can be partitioned into sets $X$ and $Y$ in such a way that every edge has one end in $X$ and the other end in $Y$.
+If a graph is bipartite, then it can't contain an odd cycle.

 ### Designing the Algorithm